4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 There are plenty of mezcal tours around town (Omar from Oaxacking also leads tours to family-owned, small-batch producers) but we chose and recommend Las Bugambilias.
 I found them through the blog Brooklyn Tropicali, written by an expat living in Oaxaca, and loved that they take their guests to small, family-run palenques (artisanal distilleries).

-A mezcal tour is one of the best things to do in Oaxaca to discover how this liquor is made
+A field of blue agave plants with pointed leaves, stretching towards the horizon with a mountain range in the background under a clear sky.
+A mezcal tour is one of the best things to do in Oaxaca to discover how this liquor is made.

-The tour is an all-day affair, with stops at three different producers in Santiago de Matatlán.
+The tour is an all-day affair, with stops at three different producers in Santiago de Matatlán (a region just outside of Oaxaca).
 Eighty-five percent of mezcal is produced in Oaxaca state, and most of that is made in Santiago de Matatlán.

-A mezcal tour is one of the best things to do in Oaxaca to discover how this liquor is made
+A series of clear glass bottles labeled "Mezcal Artesanal" are lined up on a wooden counter.
+Each bottle has a different label design, and they are accompanied by two dark bottles of "Crema de Agave".
+A mezcal tour is one of the best things to do in Oaxaca to discover how this liquor is made.

-Guided option: An alternative tour is this full-day tour which provides an in-depth look at mezcal production.
-If you want to get hands-on, on this tour you’ll be helping out the production team at one of the local palenques
+Guided option: An alternative tour is this full-day tour which provides an in-depth look at mezcal production and education about this alcohol.

 When you return to Oaxaca later in the day, have a rest before heading out for dinner at Cabuche.
 The enmoladas, tortillas rolled in a rich mole sauce, are a must, and the tostadas are all delicious (toppings change regularly).
 It’s a small, family-run restaurant.
 Service can be slow, but it’s made up for by the tasty, affordable food.